 TRAVEL, PASSPORTS, AND VISAS

-If you are a national of a country that the U.K. Home Office defines as a visa national country, you may require prior entry clearance before you arrive in the UK, in order to enter as a student visitor.
-You should consult the U.K. Visa Services website.
+If you are a national of a country that the UK Home Office defines as a visa national country, you may require prior entry clearance before you arrive in the UK, in order to enter as a visitor.
+You should consult the UK Visa Services website.
 Students in need of prior entry clearance are responsible for applying for their own visas.

-Please note that under UK immigration rules, CTLS students who come into the UK as student visitors from non-EU countries are not permitted to stay in the U.K. more than six months and are not eligible to work at paid or unpaid employment, including internships.
+Please note that under UK immigration rules, CTLS students who come into the UK as visitors are not permitted to stay in the UK more than six months and are not eligible to work at paid or unpaid employment, including internships.
 This also applies to students who secure prior entry clearance.